MIPS Homework Help

 Labels instructions comments

-However, each of the above variables are optional and there can be more than one in the code.
+However, each of the above variables is optional and there can be more than one in the code.
 Let’s look at what each of them insinuates.

 Why should you consult our online MIPS Tutors?